Selig Perlman

-Selig Perlman (December 9, 1888 – August 14, 1959) was an economist and labor historian at the University of Wisconsin–Madison.
+Selig Perlman (December 9, 1888 – August 14, 1959) was an American economist and labor historian at the University of Wisconsin–Madison.

 Background

-Perlman was born in Białystok in Congress Poland (then part of Russia) in 1888.
+Perlman was born in Białystok in Congress Poland (then part of the Russian Empire) in 1888.
 His father, Mordecai, was a Jewish merchant who supplied yarn and thread to home weavers and was a friend of Maxim Litvinov's father.

 Perlman had a stutter and was extremely shy, which didn't stop him from excelling in the "Cheder" (the local Jewish religious school), and won a scholarship to attend a state-owned high school (or "gymnasium").
 While in high school, he learned Russian and a number of other European languages, and his teachers introduced him to the work of Georgi Plekhanov.
 Thereafter, Perlman became an ardent Marxist.

 He never joined a political party or radical movement, however, and his advocacy remained more theoretical than practical.
 Perlman graduated in 1905.

 As a Jew, Perlman was largely barred from obtaining a higher education in Russia.
-So he left for Torino, Italy, to study at the University of Turin.
+So he left for Turin, Italy, to study at the University of Turin.
 He came down with bronchitis and transferred to the University of Naples Federico II, because Naples had a warmer climate.
 He studied medicine, learned Italian, joined the General Jewish Labor Union, and spent weekends with other students talking politics, languages, and literature at Maxim Gorky's home (although Gorky was rarely present for these meetings).

 Perlman's paternal grandmother, Anna Blankenstein, had emigrated to the United States some years earlier and was employed as a dressmaker by the designer Hattie Carnegie.
 The American socialists William English Walling and Anna Strunsky were preparing to travel to Italy.
 Strunsky, buying dresses for the trip from Carnegie, met Blankenstein—who told her to look up Blankenstein's "brilliant nephew" in Naples who "knew everything about Russian Marxism".

 Walling and Strunsky sought out Perlman in Naples in 1906, who gave them his copy of Das Kapital and The Eighteenth Brumaire of Louis Napoleon (neither of which Walling had read).
 Walling offered Perlman a job, but he turned it down.

 Perlman ran out of money at the end of the school year.
 Unfortunately, the introduction of weaving plants had caused his father's business to collapse.
 Walling, meanwhile, had been arrested in Russia for inciting sedition and (after the intervention of President Theodore Roosevelt) had returned to the U.S. Perlman wrote to Walling asking for a job, and Walling agreed to provide one.

 Perlman arrived in New York City in early 1908, where he translated various works for Walling.
 Suffering from depression (which he struggled with periodically throughout his life), Perlman traveled to New Hampshire to visit relatives, the Shaber family.
 (He met Eva Shaber at this time, and would later marry her).
 After his return, he expressed dissatisfaction with his work for Walling.
 Walling suggested Perlman leave to go study economics at the University of Wisconsin–Madison.